 As mentioned earlier in this article, OBD2 utilizes five basic signal protocols.
 Although most manufacturers would claim that their device works with most OBD2 vehicles, it’s still best to double check the tool.
 This is due to the fact that not all scanners are compatible with all computers installed in cars.

 What type of OBD2 scanner do you want?

 - PC-based auto scanners make use of the power of the PC to diagnose and troubleshoot issues with the car, truck, or motorcycle.

-- Best Obd2 Bluetooth scanners can transform smartphones, tablets, or computers into an advanced scan tool that provides fast and reliable live performance data.
+- Best Obd2 scanner Bluetooth can transform smartphones, tablets, or computers into an advanced scan tool that provides fast and reliable live performance data.